-What is the macadamia levy?
+What is the apple and pear levy?

 How are levy investment decisions made?